Luck7888/InstaBreak/README.md

 InstaBreak is a bash based tool for Linux (Ubuntu, Kali linux, Mint, Arch etc) to hack/crack instagram.
 It bruteforces the username of an instagram and finds the correct one using wordlist.

+Copy paste the commands in the box one by one to install and run the tool.

 # Commands
 ___________
     apt-get update && apt-get upgrade